Invoice Factoring FAQ

-Yes, selling to the US Government and government entities at every level is a great way to diversify your sales and it is recession-proof.
-The rules are slightly different under the Federal Acquisition Regulation (FAR) how Bankers Factoring takes assignment of the proceeds but we have deep experience in government Invoice contract factoring and government purchase order financing.
+Yes, selling to the US Government and government entities at every level is a great way to diversify your sales, and it is recession-proof.
+The rules are slightly different under the Federal Acquisition Regulation (FAR) how Bankers Factoring takes the assignment of the proceeds, but we have deep experience in government Invoice contract factoring and government purchase order financing.
 We are big fans of small businesses selling into government procurement as a great way to grow your business.

 It is not required, but the more you factor with Bankers Factoring, typically the better your factoring rate.
 In addition, you can exclude specific account debtors or specific divisions of your large customers.

 Factoring companies check the credit of your customers.
 That is the main variable in invoice factoring.
 They will look at your personal and business credit, not for a minimum score, but to make sure there are no open liens, filings, or judgments that may cloud your good open accounts receivable.